xapian/xapian-gsoc-proposal/proposal.rst

 In a `2019 GSoC project <https://trac.xapian.org/wiki/GSoC2019/TextExtraction>`_, Bruno added support for multiple file formats using libraries and filters such as Poppler,Libe-book,Tesseract to omindex.
 A documentation on how to add support for external filters and shared libraries to omindex has also been written.

-`Here is a link to the documentation https://github.com/xapian/xapian/blob/master/xapian-applications/omega/docs/newformat.rst`
+`Here is a link to the documentation. https://github.com/xapian/xapian/blob/master/xapian-applications/omega/docs/newformat.rst`

-Support for various file formats have been added during this project successfully, so I believe this approach will work on adding new formats as well.
+Support for various file formats has been added during this project successfully, so I believe this approach will work on adding new formats as well.

 **What other approaches have you considered, and why did you reject those in